RootDev4/Facebook-Toolkit/README.md

 ### Clear timeline
 Removes boxes and buttons with unwanted content for printing the user's profile.

+### Extract user's friendlist
+Extract all visible friends or followers and print out as CSV formatted string.

 ### Jump to page bottom / Jump to page
 Self-explaining.